congardiner/Tech-Deal-Forge/README.md

 - Feel free to contribute or suggest improvements, as this is aimed to become an open-source project for the community once proper testing and documentation is complete.

 ## 📝 License
-MIT License - See LICENSE file for details
+MIT License - See LICENSE file for details.

+Excited to collaborate in the future!